 Open from 10am daily

-Following my library visit, I decided to continue with a wander through Fitzroy Gardens.
-You have to take advantage of lovely weather in Melbourne as it can (and usually does) change in a heartbeat.
+Following my library visit, I decided to continue with a wander through Fitzroy Gardens to make the most of the lovely autumn weather.

 Want to see more stunning libraries?
 I know you do.